1956 Mercury XM Turnpike Cruiser - Yesterday's Dream

 The Mercury XM Turnpike Cruiser Concept was "designed with fast, long driving in mind," according to press releases of the era.
 Why wasn't it called the Interstate?
 Well, when the XM was conceived, there were no interstates.
 (The Federal-Aid Highway Act which gave birth to the Interstate Highway System was not passed until late June 1956.)
 In 1955, the closest thing to a high speed cruising roadway could be found on various state turnpikes (Pennsylvania, Connecticut, New Jersey, etc.).

 After its promotional life was over, the XM passed through several hands.
-It is now in deteriorated but restorable condition and is in the hands of a California collector.
+It was in very deteriorated condition after years of outdoor storage but, as of 2018, had been acquired by a Minnesota collector and was undergoing a full restoration.

 Fifty-plus years later, the design still looks stunning.
-The XM Turnpike Cruiser remains one of my favorite concept cars.
+The Mercury XM Turnpike Cruiser remains one of my favorite concept cars. (posted 6/26/08)

 Remember When: 1956